Google launches Expanded Text Ads for Google Ads

-If you’re running AdWords, you need to take advantage of their latest feature: Expanded Text Ads, which has now officially launched to all account-holders.
+If you’re running Google Ads, you need to take advantage of their latest feature: Expanded Text Ads, which has now officially launched to all account-holders.

 As the name suggests, Expanded Text Ads give the advertiser far more space to get creative; they cost no more than a standard text ad and it’s estimated that the new format will encourage much higher click-through rates (CTR).